GoogleChrome/developer.chrome.com/site/en/docs/webstore/launching/index.md

 Other monetization options include displaying ads (an option for hosted web apps), or simply offering your web app for free.

-For new web apps, don’t be afraid to try different payment options.
+For new web apps, don't be afraid to try different payment options.
 You are free to change the amounts or mechanisms based on feedback and experiments.
 Incorporate analytics and metrics from day one to track your web app's usage and growth.